-It is interesting to follow the work of a visionary.
-As early as 1910, the neurologist and psychiatrist Roberto Assagioli (1888-1974) of Florence, Italy, saw the need for psychology to include the innate spiritual aspect of human nature: he chose the term psychosynthesis to emphasize the interactive effects of psychological and spiritual development.
+It is interesting to follow the work of such a visionary.
+As early as 1910, Assagioli saw the need for psychology to include the innate spiritual aspect of human nature: he chose the term psychosynthesis to emphasize the interactive effects of psychological and spiritual development.
 Later on in his work, he said that the term transpersonal may be a better word than spiritual for health professionals to use since it is more neutral.
 Assagioli, along with Carl Jung, is considered to be the pioneer of transpersonal psychology.
-From a health perspective, he saw that transpersonal/spiritual discoveries bring breakthrough understandings and new courage to face the difficulties of life.
+From a health perspective, he saw that transpersonal/spiritual discoveries bring breakthrough understandings and new courage to face the essential vulnerability and difficulties of life.
 As a result, health professionals, creative- and spiritually-minded people of every background and clergy of every faith have sought out psychosynthesis-trained professionals.

 Assagioli’s work sprang from both the scientific study of the human mind and the long mystical traditions of both East and West.
 Perhaps his single greatest influence was Dante (1265-1321), a fellow Florentine who described the steps of the Western spiritual journey in his world literary masterpiece, The Divine Comedy, which has had more books written about it than any other book in history except for the Bible.